Razón de ser

 View(ibd_data_dict)

-All 4 columns are required in order for recode_vrs()
+All 4 columns are required in order for recode_vrs() to

 function as needed.
 Therefore, user-supplied data dictionaries